BerkeleyHCI/edg-ide/ide-getting-started.md

 To work with this part in the visual editor, you can instantiate this block in your top-level design.
 Once you define the Block above (even empty) and recompile, it should show up in the library browser.
+Then, double-click into the newly created `Lf21215tmr_Device` block to set it for editing.

 The chip itself has three ports: Vcc (voltage input, type **VoltageSink**), GND (voltage input, type **VoltageSink**), and Vout (digital output, type **DigitalSource**).
 We can create ports through the library browser, by searching for the port name, then double-clicking to insert.